 - 2022: No eaglets were produced on the Decorah Hatchery or Walmart territories.
 Canada geese produced five goslings in N2B.
 Four survived the jump from the nest.

 Names can be hard!

 We get a lot of questions about names and identifiers.
 Why do we identify nests, eagles, and eaglets the way we do?
 In 2011, moderators and fans named the hatchery eagles ‘Mom’ and ‘Dad’, their nest ‘N1’, and the eaglets ‘E1, E2, and E3’.
-We didn’t have any long counts available online, so very few people knew that N1 was the second nest, Mom was the second female, and E1, E2, and E3 were the ninth, tenth, and eleventh eaglets produced on the territory.
+Very few people knew that N1 was the second nest, Mom was the second female, and E1, E2, and E3 were the ninth, tenth, and eleventh eaglets produced on the territory.

-In 2012, we kept the names Mom and Dad and the nest designator N1 but changed the ‘E’ in the eaglet long count to ‘D’ (for Decorah) and corrected the long count number to include all of the eaglets produced on this territory.
-When the eagles built a new nest in 2012, we called it N2, even though it should have been called N3.
+In 2012, we kept the names Mom and Dad and the nest designator N1, but changed the ‘E’ in the eaglet long count to ‘D’ (for Decorah) and corrected the long count number to include all of their eaglets.
+When the two built a new nest in 2012, we called it N2, even though it should have been called N3.
 Yes, it’s confusing, but N2 was actually the third nest built on the hatchery territory.

 In 2015, we lost N2 in a storm and our founder Bob Anderson died.
 We built a new nest, which we called N2B.
 We probably should have called it N4, but we were still smarting from the sudden loss of Bob, who had been very excited about building a new nest, and the new nest was right next door to the old one.
 So we kept the name N2 and added a B for Bob.

 In 2018, Dad disappeared.
 We couldn’t bear to call his replacement ‘Dad’, so we decided to move to a long count.
 The new male was christened DM2, for Decorah Male 2.
 So: